 7.1 A summary of the assessment of the six Neighbourhood Plan objectives against the ten SA/SEA objectives is provided in Table D below.
-A simple 'scoring' system is used to show positive (+), neutral (0) or negative (-) effects.
+A simple 'scoring' system is used to show positive (+), neutral (0) or negative (-) effects, or marginal effects (e.g. +/0 or 0/-).
 Where the effect is dependent on an assumption, then a mix of those scores is used and an explanation is provided in the text below.